11 Haircuts for Long Straight Hair That Add Volume

 Pro Tip

-Curtain Bangs with Long Layers – The Low-Maintenance Chic Cut
+Curtain Bangs with Long Layers

 Ever wanted that effortless, cool-girl hair that looks polished but never overdone?
 That’s precisely what curtain bangs with long layers deliver.
 The soft, sweeping fringe blends seamlessly into face-framing layers, giving long hair movement, texture, and a natural lift without making styling a daily chore.
-It’s the kind of cut that works whether you let your hair air-dry, throw it into a ponytail, or give it a quick blowout—it always looks intentional.
+It’s the kind of cut that works whether you let your hair air-dry, throw it into a ponytail, or give it a quick blowout; it always looks intentional.
 If you've been eyeing long layered haircuts with bangs but don’t want the hassle of high-maintenance fringe, this is the perfect middle ground.

 Source: @ryennesnow.hair